Revised Friday, June 26, 2015

 But I'm here to urge infinitely, impossibly, more than what the most advanced curriculum and seminars in the world can possibly train or coach you to do -- to love your patient.
 Serve your patient.
 Love your patient as God loves him, not as the HSS, GovtCare, the courts do.

 But…that’s…absurd!
 Serving, loving patients like that, now, nowadays -- it’s against all manuals and scripts and operating procedures and regulations and laws!
 Studies have shown it’s against evolutionary ethics.
 It’s weird-weird.
 Nonconformity on steroids.
 Art students are models of conformity, compared.
 It’s asking way too much.
 Nobody expects it.
 Nobody else is doing it.
 It's not only out of style, it's irrelevant, it's counterproductive.
 Despite all the “we care” hype, the whole Health Care Industry, probably many of your classmates, certainly your billing agency, would be at odds with you.
 You might well suffer for it, financially, maybe even professionally.
-Maybe you’ll be fired by your group, or fined by some agency or board for practicing low quality medicine, or, worse, failure to meet production quotas.
+Maybe you’ll be fired by your group, or fined by some agency or board for practicing low quality medicine.
+Did you catch that, low quality medicine?
+I don't claim to be a comedian like Whoopi, but that the kind of medicine that was, by moral or my dad's or Christ's or CMD's standards in my day, was high quality medicine, the kind America has always boasted of, is now -- Good grief! -- bad quality medicine, prosecutable by Law -- now THAT's hilarious.
+Whoopi, eat your heart out!

 Serving and loving your patients will be as challenging for you as serving and loving their God was to early Christians being thrown to lions.